gfunkmonk/deadjournal/_posts/2019/07/2019-07-12-a-better-night.md

 ```

 It's a bit of a hack, to be sure, but it works, and if you have Javascript turned off, it'll default to Light Mode, and the slider toggle (Which wouldn't work anyway.) does not appear.

+Well, when I said "it works", it works on the *desktop* browser.
+It also works on mobile devices, but there's a couple of formatting issues to sort out...